sunbeam-labs/sunbeam/docs/index.rst

 that simplifies and automates many of the steps in metagenomic sequencing analysis.
-It uses `conda <http://conda.io>`_ to manage dependencies, so it doesn't have pre-existing dependencies or admin privileges, and can be deployed on most Linux and Mac workstations and clusters.
+It uses `conda <http://conda.io>`_ to manage dependencies, so it doesn't have pre-existing dependencies or admin privileges, and can be deployed on most Linux workstations and clusters.

 Sunbeam currently automates the following tasks: